Proactive AI Adoption can be Threatening: When Help Backfires

 \textbf{Self-threat serves as a mediator for adoption outcomes (H2).} Path analyses indicated that self-threat negatively predicted willingness to accept help ($B=-.42, p<.001$), likelihood of future use ($B=-6.47, p<.001$), and performance expectancy ($B=-.27, p<.001$).
 Bootstrapped indirect effects confirmed that anticipatory (vs.\ reactive) help reduced all three outcomes via increased threat, supporting H2.

-\textbf{Summary.} Overall, the results of Study 1 show that, as in human help, AI anticipatory help is also perceived as more threatening than reactive help, in turn leading to lower adoption outcomes.
-However, the results also show that reactive help from AI is more threatening than reactive human help.
+\textbf{Summary.} Overall, the results of Study 1 show that, as in human help, AI anticipatory help is also perceived as more self-threatening than reactive help, in turn leading to lower adoption outcomes.
+The results also show that reactive AI help is more self-threatening than reactive human help.